-- The WTIA and ACA wish to acknowledge the contribution of Dr Rob Francis and Mr Bruce Cannon in the revision of this Technical Note. - This Technical Note will be revised from time to time and any comments aimed at improving its value will be welcomed. - No extract from this publication may be re-printed or published without the WTIA's express consent. - Mr Ben Gross, Technical Manager and Editor, WTIA
+This Technical Note will be revised from time to time and comments aimed at improving its value to industry will be welcome.
+No extracts from this publication may be printed or published in any form without the WTIA's permission.